Eco friendly ways to prepare your property for holiday lettingHow to holiday let

 So what cleaning products should you use?
-It may be tempting to pick up your old favourites or go for the cheap and cheerful options.
-However, many standard off-the-shelf cleaning products, whilst they do a good job, aren’t actually that brilliant for you, your holiday cottage or the environment in the long term.
+It may be tempting to pick up your old favourites.
+However, many standard off-the-shelf cleaning products, whilst they do a good job, aren't actually that brilliant for you, your holiday cottage or the environment long term.

 One of the main disadvantages of regular cleaning products is the array of harmful chemicals they contain, such as ammonia, phthalates, chlorine, nonoxynols and many, many more.